marcdiazsan/reana-demo-alice-lego-train-test-run/README.rst

 Low centralities mean that the the Pb particles hit each other a lot and many nucleons collide.
 High centralities mean that the Pb particles barely interacted and only very few nucelons did collide.
-The centrality of events may be used for particle identification.

 Local testing
 =============